-How to Read Crypto Charts: A Beginner’s Guide
+How to Read Any Crypto Chart (Practical Workflow)

 Price Line Chart

-The simplest view is the line chart, which traces the market’s closing price over a chosen period to show direction at a glance.
-Two scales are common: a linear scale, where equal vertical steps represent equal currency units, and a logarithmic scale, where equal steps show equal percentage change.
-Linear scaling highlights the pace of moves, while log scaling clarifies the broader trend—experienced traders often compare both for balanced chart analysis.
+The simplest view is the line chart, which connects the market’s closing price over a chosen period to show direction at a glance.
+Two scales are common: a linear scale, where equal vertical steps represent equal currency units, and a logarithmic scale, where equal steps represent equal percentage change.
+Linear scaling highlights the pace of moves, while log scaling clarifies the broader trend—useful when price changes by very different magnitudes across time.

 Linear Scale (Bitcoin Price)